-Kim Ludeke, PhD, Director GIS Lab, Texas Parks and Wildlife Department
+Kim Ludeke, PhD, former Director GIS Lab, Texas Parks and Wildlife Department

 In the past decade, geographic information systems (GIS) technology has become widely used, especially in the coastal environment.
 The Texas Parks & Wildlife GIS Lab has been at the forefront of making this technology available for practical applications.